moorepants/HumanControl/WhippleModel/README.md

 ===========
 This is a human operator control model for a person controlling a bicycle.
 The bicycle model is based on the Whipple bicycle dynamic model.
-The control portion is based on the crossover model and includes a crude preview.
+The control portion is based on the crossover model and includes basic preview.
 The model is capable of tracking a path.

-Source Descriptions
+File Descriptions
 ===================
 whipple_pull_force_abcd.m : Generates the linearized Whipple model about the upright constant velocity equilibrium point for various parameter sets.
 It